ibm-cloud-docs/codeengine/servicebind-config.md

     To see details of a service credential, run `ibmcloud resource service-key KEYNAME`.
 You can find all the service keys in your resource group by running `ibmcloud resource service-keys`.
     {: tip}

-3. Bind the service instance to the app, job or function with existing credentials.
+3. Bind the service instance to the application, job or function with existing credentials.
 For example, the following **`job bind`** command binds the `my-object-storage` service instance with existing service credentials called `my-cos-credential` to an existing job that is called `myjob`.

     ```txt
     ibmcloud ce job bind --name myjob --service-instance my-object-storage --service-credential my-cos-credential